Grand Canyon Suite: Recordings

 Paul Whiteman and His Orchestra recorded the movements of the suite in three studio sessions on April 26, April 27, and April 28, 1932 for RCA Victor at their studios in Camden, New Jersey.
 The suite was released on eight 78 RPM record sides (eight single sided records/four two sided records) in 1932.
-The movements recorded were "Sunrise", "Painted Desert", "On the Trail", "Sunset", and "Cloudburst".

-The work has been recorded many times since, with performances by American orchestras conducted by Arturo Toscanini, Eugene Ormandy, Andre Kostelanetz, Leonard Bernstein, Morton Gould, Arthur Fiedler, Maurice Abravanel, Erich Kunzel, Antal Dorati and Howard Hanson.
+The work has been recorded many times since, with performances by American orchestras conducted by Arturo Toscanini, Eugene Ormandy, Andre Kostelanetz, Leonard Bernstein, Morton Gould, Arthur Fiedler, Maurice Abravanel, Erich Kunzel, Lorin Maazel, Felix Slatkin, Antal Dorati and Howard Hanson.
 Performances by non-American ensembles are much rarer, with a recording by the London Festival Orchestra under Stanley Black notable among them.